Why study this course

 Our excellent links to local organisations, such as Natural Resources Wales and the Severn Estuary Partnership, helps our students to find projects and placement opportunities.

-In most cases, you may request a transfer to the MSci degree programme or switch to another course in the same School at the end of the first year.
+In most cases, you may request a transfer to programmes with a professional placement year, with a year of study abroad, or to the MSci.
+You may also request a switch to another course in the School at the end of the first semester.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.